jsuesse/Mastermind/README.md

 Warning!
 I made this project a while ago, just dumped it here for now.
-Code might not work (yet), because there are untested changes.
+There are untested changes, but it seems to work so far.
 Cleaning up later or maybe never.

 Beware of Spaghetti !!